xonsh/xonsh/docs/tutorial.rst

 then subprocess mode will be attempted.
 If parsing in subprocess mode fails, then the line is left in Python-mode.

-In the following example, we will list the conents of the directory with ``ls -l``.
+In the following example, we will list the contents of the directory with ``ls -l``.
 Then we'll make new variable names ``ls`` and ``l`` and then subtract them.
 Finally, we will delete ``ls`` and ``l`` and be able to list the directories again.